Ihor Duda

-Ihor Duda (Ігор Микитович Дуда; born 10 March 1940) is a Ukrainian art historian, local historian, teacher, editor, restorer, and cultural activist.
+Ihor Mykytovych Duda (Ігор Микитович Дуда; 10 March 1940 – 23 November 2025) was a Ukrainian art historian, local historian, teacher, editor, restorer and cultural activist.

-Biography
+Background

-Ihor Duda was born on 10 March 1940 in the village of Hańczowa in the Gorlice County of the Kraków Voivodeship in Poland.
+Ihor Duda was born on 10 March 1940 in the village of Hańczowa, in the Gorlice County of the Kraków Voivodeship, Poland.

-In 1973 graduated from the Repin Institute of Arts.
+In 1973, graduated from the Repin Institute of Arts.
 In 1966–1981, he worked as a teacher at Ternopil Vocational School No. 8, the Republican School of Decorators and Advertising Specialists in Ternopil, Ternopil Cooperative College, and from 2005 docent at the Ternopil Pedagogical Institute.
 In 1991, he founded and headed the Ternopil Regional Art Museum.
-In 1994, he became deputy editor, and from 1999 he has been editor of the newspaper Dzvony Lemkivshchyny.
+In 1994, he became deputy editor, and from 1999, he was editor of the newspaper Dzvony Lemkivshchyny.
 In 1994, he became deputy chairman, and in 1998–2000 he headed the Ternopil Regional Society "Lemkivshchyna".

-In 1984, he became a member of the National Union of Journalists of Ukraine, and in 1992 – the National Union of Artists and Local History of Ukraine, and in 1998 he joined the Shevchenko Scientific Society.
+In 1984, he became a member of the National Union of Journalists of Ukraine, and in 1992 of the National Union of Artists and Local History of Ukraine.
+In 1998, he joined the Shevchenko Scientific Society.